 For parents who want to learn more about sexually transmitted infections and sexual health.

 The National Campaign to Prevent Teen and Unplanned Pregnancy seeks to improve the lives and future prospects of children and families and, in particular, to help ensure that children are born into stable, two-parent families who are committed to and ready for the demanding task of raising the next generation.

 A resource of Rutgers University, Answer is a national organization dedicated to providing and promoting comprehensive sexuality education to young people and the adults who teach them.
-Offers lesson plans, discussion guides, and online professional development.
+Answer offers lesson plans, discussion guides, and online professional development.

 The Safe Schools Coalition

-The Safe Schools Coalition is an international public-private partnership in support of gay, lesbian, bisexual and transgender youth, that is working to help schools - at home and all over the world - become safe places where every family can belong, where every educator can teach, and where every child can learn, regardless of gender identity or sexual orientation.
-Provides handouts and guides for educators.
+The Safe Schools Coalition is an international public-private partnership in support of gay, lesbian, bisexual and transgender youth, that is working to help schools – at home and all over the world – become safe places where every family can belong, where every educator can teach, and where every child can learn, regardless of gender identity or sexual orientation.
+The Safe Schools Coalition provides handouts and guides for educators.

 Información sobre la salud sexual y enfermedades de transmisión sexual (a website of ASHA).